AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

 ---
 # Upgrade Adobe Experience Manager Guides for version 4.6.0 and above

+This article provides instructions to upgrade your Experience Manager Guides versions for  4.6.0 and above.

 >[!NOTE]
 >
 > Follow the upgrade instructions specific to the licensed version of your product.